lukapeschke/dockerfile-from-image/README.md

 The goal of this project is to easily generate a Dockerfile from an existing Docker image.

-To build the image from source:
+To build the image from source (this step is not mandatory as the image also is on the Docker Hub):

     git clone https://github.com/lukapeschke/dockerfile-from-image.git
     cd dockerfile-from-image